ebi-pf-team/interproscan-docs/docs/AlternativeContainers.rst

 `Singularity <https://sylabs.io/singularity/>`_ is a popular alternative to Docker.
 Singularity does not require root privileges or a separate daemon process, unlike Docker.

-You will need SingularityCE or SingularityPro installed on the system(s) you will use to build the container image and run the pipeline.

 ..
 NOTE::

     ``InterProScan`` does not differentiate between SingularityCE (an open source Singularity supported by Sylabs) and SingularityPro (commercial software from Sylabs).
-    Nextflow implements a generic "singularity" executor for both.
+    A generic "singularity" executor for both.

 Build a Singularity image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~